OpenNebula/website/content/quick_start/try_opennebula/opennebula_on-prem_with_minione/deploy_opennebula_onprem_with_minione.md

 ## Step 3: Verify the Installation

-We will verify the installation by logging in to OpenNebula's FireEdge Sunstone GUI.
+We will verify the installation by logging in to OpenNebula's Edge Sunstone GUI.

-Point your browser to the FireEdge IP and port provided by the miniONE report, in this case `192.168.1.130:2616`, or simply to `http://localhost:2616`.
+Point your browser to the Edge IP and port provided by the miniONE report, in this case `192.168.1.130:80`, or simply to `http://localhost`.
 You should be greeted with the Sunstone login screen:

 ![image](/images/sunstone-login.png)
 <br/>